bridgecrew-perf7/LDOS--Deployment/05 Post Installation/post installation.md

 ![Dataflow Designer](assets/dataflow-designer.png)

-Below is a very quick 2Hello World" flow that introduces the key concepts:
+Below is a very quick "Hello World" flow that introduces the key concepts:

 * Drag and drop an inject node on the flow editor.
 * Then double click and set up the payload as string and write “Hello world”.